 New Zealand’s unique features

 A country’s size, geographical location, history and economy all influence the way it conducts foreign policy.
 New Zealand is relatively remote from the world’s centres of power.
-It has no land borders with other countries and has always enjoyed friendly relations with its only large neighbour, Australia.
+It has no land borders with other countries and has always had good relations with its only large neighbour, Australia.
 Its population, economy and armed forces are small.
-It is heavily dependent on trade in a relatively narrow range of primary products for which demand and price are determined outside New Zealand.
+It is heavily dependent on trade in a relatively narrow range of primary products for which demand and price are determined outside New Zealand, and on tourists who arrive by air.
 It imports capital, technology and skilled people.
 These characteristics mean that, unlike major powers but like most other countries, New Zealand cannot impose its will on other countries or shape events by itself.
-Its influence in the South Pacific is, however, a partial exception to this rule.
+Its level of influence in the South Pacific is a partial exception to this rule.

 The United Nations Security Council is the UN’s most powerful body, responsible for maintaining international peace and security.
 New Zealand has been a member of the council in 1954–55, 1966, 1993–94 and 2015-16.
-In 1954 New Zealand voted against the US over a CIA-backed military coup in Guatemala, and was narrowly defeated.
+In 1954 New Zealand voted against the US over a CIA-backed military coup in Guatemala.
 As president of the council in 1994, New Zealand advocated forceful action to stop the genocide in Rwanda.
 New Zealand subsequently spearheaded efforts to establish the International Criminal Tribunal for Rwanda.1

 Party politics and foreign policy